 The DPPO allows enrollees to utilize non-participating dentists with limited reimbursement benefits.
 The enrollee does not select a primary dental office, and has the option of utilizing in-network benefits or out-of-network benefits without referrals.

 Upon enrollment in any of the medical plans, employees are automatically enrolled for behavioral health which provides coverage for mental/substance abuse services.
-To utilize the benefits you need only call the toll-free number in the State Benefits Guide.
-No separate enrollment forms are required.
+To utilize the benefits employees can use their medical card and their medical plans website for a searchable directory of behavioral health specialists.

 Long Term Disability (LTD)